New generation (Malayalam film movement): Characteristics of films

-Erosion of the so-called "superstar" system in popular Malayalam films coincided with rise of the new wave where screenplay got rooted-to-reality, closer-to-life and lead characters became ordinary men and women.
-Influx of new actors, the absence of superstars, rise of metro-centric/urban and middle-class themes and different story-lines were also noted in the wave.
+Erosion of the so-called "superstar" system in popular Malayalam films coincided with the rise of the new wave, where the screenplay got rooted in reality, closer to life, and lead characters became ordinary men and women.
+Influx of new actors, the absence of superstars, the rise of metro-centric/urban and middle-class themes and different story-lines were also noted in the wave.
 While formats and styles of the new directors are deeply influenced by the global trends, their thematics were firmly rooted in Malayali life and mind-scape.
 A recurrent trope in these new narratives is accidents, coincidences, casual encounters and chance meetings that set in motion an unexpected chain of events affecting the lives of the characters drifting in the urban flotsam.
 The frequent use of Malayalam influenced by English is also noted in the films.
-The use of latest technology has added speed to the process of change in the industry.
-More advanced technology and innovative techniques are being experimented and the industry has become more open to trying out new ideas.
+The use of the latest technology has added speed to the process of change in the industry.
+More advanced technology and innovative techniques are being experimented with, and the industry has become more open to trying out new ideas.

-Until the beginning of new wave, most Malayalam films had rural themes portraying the "essential goodness" and "unspoilt beauty" of villages.
+Until the beginning of the new wave, most Malayalam films had rural themes portraying the "essential goodness" and "unspoilt beauty" of villages.
 The focus of the films also shifted from the conventional masculine, handsome, virtuous and invincible hero to more humane characters.
-Another notable feature is that stories shifted to depict more non-male characters as lead.
-Movies featuring gender minorities and homosexual leads is another definitive characteristic of this era of Malayalam cinema.
-The depiction of women has also changed in the New Wave films beyond recognition.
-The leading ladies often flirt openly, drink in public, and make lewd comments.
-A number of female-oriented films like 22 Female Kottayam, Rani Padmini, Uyare, The Great Indian Kitchen were also the part of the new wave.
+Another notable feature is that stories shifted to depict more non-male characters as leads.
+Films featuring gender minorities and homosexual leads (Kaathal – The Core, for example) are another definitive characteristic of this era of Malayalam cinema.
+The depiction of women has also changed in the new wave films beyond recognition.
+The leading ladies have often been shown to be working individualistic women by flirting openly, drinking and smoking in public, and making lewd comments, something which was considered taboo in the 80s and 90s.
+Several female-oriented films like 22 Female Kottayam (2012), How Old Are You?
+(2014), Rani Padmini (2015), Uyare (2019), The Great Indian Kitchen (2021), and Lokah (2025) were also the part of the new wave.

 Impact on superstardom

-The new wave soon ignited a debate about the era of superstars coming to an end with Malayalam cinema witnessing a radical change.
+The new wave soon ignited a debate about the era of superstars coming to an end, with Malayalam cinema witnessing a radical change.
 In the 1980s, stars mattered, though not as much as in the 1990s and 2000s, when Malayalam cinema was practically dictated by the then superstars of the industry.
-The stranglehold of superstars that was stifling any new experimentation, complemented by the autocratic control of Malayalam film industry organisations over all areas of the industry was seen as pushing the industry to the wall.
+The stranglehold of superstars that was stifling any new experimentation, complemented by the autocratic control of Malayalam film industry organisations over all areas of the industry, was seen as pushing the industry to the wall.
 Unlike Mohanlal, Mammootty has done more films with directors of new wave movement, mostly being the directors' debut movie.